 The Progressive Christian Alliance requires no liturgical conformity, but encourages local clergy and churches to explore and use liturgies that suit the community’s unique composition.
 This liturgical expression can take many forms, ranging from “high-church” Catholic mass to informal gatherings and study groups, quiet contemplation to lively praise.

-Many within the Progressive Christian Alliance are informed by other faith traditions as well, and view those other traditions as providing additional insights into the nature of the divine.
+Many within the Progressive Christian Alliance are informed by other faith traditions as well, or practice both Christianity and another faith, and view those other traditions as providing additional insights into the nature of the divine.
 Progressive Christian Alliance members contend that to be Christian is to follow Christ, rather than adhere to any particular doctrine or dogma.

-While the Progressive Christian Alliance maintains an egalitarian structure; a Leadership Council is elected to serve in either in an at-large capacity or as a regional coordinator.
+While the Progressive Christian Alliance maintains an egalitarian structure: a Leadership Council is elected to serve for 3 year terms, or volunteers can serve as Ordination Members, or in any other ways that are needed.
 Parishes, ministers and ministries of the Progressive Christian Alliance have full voting rights on all matters of organizational polity; yet retain virtual autonomy within the context of their local ministries.
 All ministries of the Progressive Christian Alliance retain financial independence from the parent organization as well, as the Progressive Christian Alliance maintains that resources are best utilized at the local level.